-65. In order to take advantage of the sampling effort being conducted for 2378-TCDD, the Regions will collect sufficient sample volumes to analyze for both 2378-TCDD and the other dioxin isomers at those sites determined to be potentially contaminated with other dioxin isomers.
+86. In order to take advantage of the sampling effort being conducted for 2378-TCDD, the Regions will collect sufficient sample volumes to analyze for both 2378-TCDD and the "dioxin-like" compounds at those sites sampled in tiers 1 through 7.

-66. As part of the development of inter-agency research needs, EPA's ORD will coordinate with the other Federal agencies in developing a research program which addresses the toxicology of the other dioxin isomers.
+87. As part of the development of an inter-agency program, EPA's ORD will coordinate with the other Federal agencies in developing a research program by April 1984 which addresses the toxicology of the other dioxin isomers and the "dioxin-like" chemicals.
+Additional toxicity data are needed, especially for possible carcinogenic, reproductive, and teratogenic effects, and bioavailability of the halogenated dioxins and dibenzofurans.

-67. During FY 84, the Office of Research and Development (ORD) will work with the Centers for Disease Control (CDC), the U.S. Fish and Wildlife Service, and other Federal agencies to develop analytical protocols to measure dioxins in biological tissues, waste emissions, and environmental media.
+88. During FY 84, ORD will work with CDC, the U.S. Fish and Wildlife Service, and other Federal agencies to develop analytical protocols to measure "dioxin-like" chemicals in biological tissues, waste emissions, and environmental media.
+Interim protocols will be completed by September 1984.